 - Earned Value (EV) is the current progress expressed as a task budget.

 - Cost Performance Index (CPI) is the efficiency level of the project from the budget standpoint.

 CPI = EV / AC (Where AC = Actual Cost)

 This is called a Management ETC. This means that a new estimate of the remaining tasks in the project is performed.

-In our example task we will calculate the ETC based on the past performance of the project.
-Once again, we will add a column to the table for ETC.
+In this example task we will calculate the ETC based on the past performance of the project.

 ETC = (BAC – EV) / CPI

-Of course there are often unique circumstances which caused this problem or situations which alter the future performance of the project.
+Of course there are often unique, one-time circumstances which caused this problem or situations which alter the future performance of the project.
 In these cases a Management ETC (i.e new estimate) is necessary, which is entered into the ETC column.
 There is nothing wrong with this practice.